-What Is A Superset?
+What Is A Superset Workout?

-Understand How To Implement For Max Results In 2021
+Understand How To Implement For Best Results

-I could give you the short answer and be done with it, which I will give you in the first section, but not all supersets are created equal and it’s important to know how to program them for your goals.
+I could give you the short answer and be done with it, which I will give you in the first section, but not all supersets workouts are created equal and it’s important to know how to program them for your goals.

-In this article, you will learn what a superset is and its benefits, along with the top 6 forms of supersets you can do to optimize your results.
+In this article, you will learn what a superset workout is and its benefits, along with the top 6 forms of supersets you can do to optimize your results.

 A superset is when you perform one exercise and then immediately jump into a second exercise with little to no rest.
 One of the main reasons to perform a superset is that it allows you to do more work in less time.